Tannakian fundamental groups of blended extensions: Introduction

 Not every assertion in the theorem requires both hypotheses of semisimplicity of the $A_j$ and \eqref{eq35}.
-See the parts of the paper relevant to each assertion for exactly what assumptions are needed (if any).
+(When the $A_j$ are not semisimple however, one needs to modify the definition of $\fu(M)$; see \S \ref{sec: definition of u}.)
+See the parts of the paper relevant to each assertion for exactly what assumptions (if any) are needed.
 In particular, part (b) only needs the hypothesis of semisimplicity of the $A_j$, and part (c) does not need either assumption.
-Condition \eqref{eq35} is very mild anyway\footnote{Importantly, note that unlike the results of \cite{EM2} and \cite{Es23} on motives with maximal unipotent radicals, here one may have }.
-For instance, it is satisfied automatically if our category $\bT$ is filtered by weight (as are the categories of motives and mixed Hodge structures) and every weight of $A_i$ is less than every weight of $A_j$ whenever $i<j$.
-Condition \eqref{eq35} should also be satisfied if $\bT$ is the category of $\ell$-adic representations of the absolute Galois group of a field finitely generated over its prime field and the $A_j$ are the $\ell$-adic realizations of motives satisfying the same increasing of weights condition.
-Note that even if one is only interested in motivic applications, it is advantageous to work with conditions such as \eqref{eq35} than to assume $\bT$ is filtered by weights, as the former is more suitable for potential applications involving $\ell$-adic realizations.
+Condition \eqref{eq35} is, for instance, automatically satisfied if our category $\bT$ is filtered by weight (as are the categories of motives and mixed Hodge structures) and the $A_j$ are pure objects in an increasing order of weights.\footnote{Importantly, note that unlike the results of \cite{EM2} and \cite{Es23} on motives with maximal unipotent radicals, here one may have } Note that even if one is only interested in motivic applications, it is preferred to work with conditions like \eqref{eq35} than to assume $\bT$ is filtered by weights, as not every realization category can be equipped with an interesting categorical weight filtration (e.g., there is no such filtration known for the de Rham-Betti realization \cite[\S 7.1.6]{An04}).